 As a result, they are shifting their focus to AI in an effort to improve compliance across the entire finance industry.

-After a public inquiry into the misconduct that rocked the financial sector, the Australian Securities and Investments Commission (ASIC) is financing studies to look into how natural language processing technology, an aspect of AI technology that allows computers to go through massive volumes of text and speech in a bid to recognize patterns, could improve regulation and detect misconduct.
+After a public inquiry into the misconduct that rocked the financial sector, the Australian Securities and Investments Commission (ASIC) is financing studies to look into how natural language processing (NLP) technology, an aspect of AI technology that allows computers to go through massive volumes of text and speech in a bid to recognize patterns, could improve regulation and detect misconduct.

 The early push by ASIC forms part of a broader global shift, especially towards the use of artificial intelligence and machine learning technologies in the finance, compliance, and regulatory sectors.